weaveworks/weave/cmd/discovery/README.md

-# Weave Rendezvous service
+# Weave Discovery service

 The Weave rendevous service is responsible for finding new peers as well as announcing the local weave router in a group.

-## Using the Rendezvous service
+## Using the Discovery service

 You can use the `join` command for specifying a group to join.
 For example: